bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     The Bokeh server is horizontally scalable.
 To add more capacity, you can run more servers behind a load balancer.

 You can run as many Bokeh servers as you need.
-In the following, let us suppose that you have three Bokeh servers running on separate ports:
+The following examples are based on a setup with three Bokeh servers running on three different
+ports:

 .. code-block:: sh